 Postnatal growth

 For infants without weight measures available within +/-14 days of their exact 6-month anniversary (n=152, 11% of the analysis population) we estimated their weight at 6 months of age using pre-existing sex-specific growth curves described in the literature (23).
 We compared six growth models (the Count, Kouchi, 1st- and 2nd -order Reed, Jenss and I-component of Karlberg models) (23).
-The best fit was obtained for the 2nd-order Reed model for both sexes (not shown).
+The best fit was obtained for the 2nd-order Reed model for both sexes (data not shown).
 Age-and-sex-specific z-scores for weight at birth and at 6 months of age were calculated using the World Health Organization referent (24).
 Rapid growth from birth to 6 months of age was then defined as a z-score weight gain >0.67 SDs (18); those with weight gains ≤0.67 SDs were characterised as slow/average growers.
 Infant BMI (weight/length2) measured at 14 months was used to estimate age-and-sex specific BMI z-scores (24).
 Overweight at 14 months was defined as a BMI z-score ≥85th percentile (24).
-Consistent results were obtained defining overweight at 14 months using weight-for-length z-scores (24) (not shown).
+Consistent results were obtained defining overweight at 14 months using weight-for-length z-scores (24) (data not shown).

 POP exposure